ANSSI-FR/SecuML/docs/SecuML.ILAB.rst

 ^^^^^^^^^^^^^^^^^
 ``--budget <num_annotations>``, default value: ``2000``.

 The annotation budget corresponds to the number of annotations asked during the active learning process.

 Validation Dataset
 ^^^^^^^^^^^^^^^^^^
-``--validation-dataset <dataset>``, default value: ``None``.
+``--validation-datasets <datasets>``, default value: ``None``.

-A validation dataset can be indicated.
-In this case, at each iteration, the performance of the current detection model is assessed on the validation dataset.
+A list validation datasets can be indicated.
+In this case, at each iteration, the performance of the current detection model is assessed on the validation datasets.

+The validation datasets can be processed as a stream by specifying ``--streaming``.
+The validation instances are not loaded into memory at once which allows to process bigger datasets.
+The batch size of the streaming process can be specified with the optional argument ``--stream-batch <size>`` (default value: 1000).

 Specific Parameters
 ^^^^^^^^^^^^^^^^^^^
 In addition to these common parameters, some active learning strategy have their own parameters.
 For more information about the available options for a given strategy:
 ``SecuML_ILAB <project> <dataset> <strategy> -h``.